 Many new genes associated with sight loss have been discovered in recent years and it may be possible for your gene to be identified now, even if this was not possible when you were diagnosed.

-You can read more about the issues surrounding genetic testing and how you can access it in the Living with Sight Loss pages.
+You can read more about the issues surrounding genetic testing and how you can access it on the Unlock Genetics site: www.RetinaUK.org.uk/genetics.

 Clinical trials are experiments that confirm the safety of potential new treatments and test their effectiveness in slowing sight loss.
 As with any treatment, there will be associated risks and there is a possibility that the trial will reveal unpleasant side effects from the treatment.